Generic Name: ciprofloxacin (oral) (SIP roe FLOX a sin)

-Cipro may cause swelling or tearing of a tendon, especially if you are over 60, if you take steroid medication, or if you have had a kidney, heart, or lung transplant.
+Cipro may cause swelling or tearing of a tendon (the fiber that connects bones to muscles in the body), especially in the Achilles' tendon of the heel.
+This effect may be more likely to occur if you are over 60, if you use steroid medication, or if you have had a kidney, heart, or lung transplant.

 You may not be able to use Cipro if you have a muscle disorder.
 Tell your doctor if you have a history of myasthenia gravis.

 You should not use Cipro if you are allergic to ciprofloxacin, or if: